MikeRyan56/Camunda-BPM-Learning/README.md

 * Extend form validation via JavaScript

 ## Things in the example
+### As of 0.1.4.5
+* Incremental change to add actuator and experiment with the endpoints

 ### As of 0.1.4
 * Accounts Receivable process with BPMN and DMN file for cost center routing
 * Get current user when submitting form or approving